 - Look at the data with A First Look at Technical Documents to see what you can figure out on your own, and what questions remain.
 Pay particular attention to contaminants that are unique to the suspected polluter – chemicals that couldn’t have come from anywhere else.

 - Then familiarize yourself with any Common Units being used, especially micrograms, cubic meters, and parts per million.
 Learn more about the Limits and Levels that may appear on air quality reports, particularly detection limits, NAAQS, RfCs, and (for the workplace) OSHA PELs.
-You can find specific regulations on our Public Data page.

 - See whether air quality standards are being exceeded, and by how much, using Compare to Standards.
 Then map the comparisons with Mapping Data.